swift-glide/questdb-nio/README.md

 ## Vapor + QuestDB

-If you plan to use this package with you Vapor 4 app, here are some snippets to get you started.
+If you plan to use this package with a Vapor 4 app, here are some snippets to get you started.
 We first create a service type inside `Application`:

 ```swift
 import Vapor